morgenstern89/morgenstern89.github.io/about.md

 <p>While working in IT&D division, I have realized that information technology is a fascinating area where even I as a woman can continue grow further.
 Here I could learn learn the IT project management, SAP implementation, IT organizational transformation.
 However my ever-growing thirst for more tech-savvy topics was not achievable in the given set-up, finally I have decided to take a year sabbatical to actively prepare myself for reshaping my career path.</p>

-<p>I find <strong>Software Testing</strong> is a great fit for me as the job itself seems a representation of myself: <strong>combination of tech-driven nature and non-tech softskills and the emphasis on attention to details, understanding process driven work flow, thorough documentation and communication.</strong> Since the beginning of 2022, I have been diligently taking different courses and accessing to various inspirational resources to enlighten myself to get positioned in my desired job.  </p>
+<p>I find <strong>Software Testing</strong> is a great fit for me as the job itself seems a representation of myself: <strong>combination of tech-driven nature and non-tech softskills and the emphasis on attention to details, understanding process driven work flow, thorough documentation and communication.</strong></p>

 <p>Back to my story - a girl who used to study human languages, history and social interactions is now learning programming languages, history of tools and frameworks and the interaction between components of applications.
-With this unique changeover in my career, I believe that I will play a key role bridging different worlds as a good tester who understands developers, designers, end-users and product owners.
-At the end, connecting the dots and becoming a bridge is, using the words of <i><strong>Jean-Paul Sartre</strong></i>, the <i><strong>raison d'etre</strong></i> of technology.</p>
+With this unique changeover in my career, I believe that I will play a key role bridging different stakeholders as a tester.
+After all, connecting the dots and becoming a bridge is, using the words of <i><strong>Jean-Paul Sartre</strong></i>, the <i><strong>raison d'etre</strong></i> of technology.</p>

-<p>I am continue learning mobile application testing with <strong>APPIUM</strong> as well as trying to absorb recent testing trends via multiple sources of information.
-After taking <strong>ISTQB Foundation Level</strong> certification, I am motivated to take specialization paths such as <strong>Mobile Application Tester</strong> and eventually <strong>Test Automation Engineer</strong>.
+<p>After taking <strong>ISTQB Foundation Level</strong> certification, I am motivated to take specialization paths such as <strong>Mobile Application Tester</strong> and eventually <strong>Test Automation Engineer</strong>.

 </p>
 <br>